sinc-lab/sincFold/README.md

     pip install .

+If you find issues with pytorch instalation, please refer to [the documentation](https://pytorch.org/).

 ## Predicting sequences

 To predict the secondary structure of a list of sequences, using the pretrained weights, use